centralnicgroup-public/rtldev-middleware-documentation/docs/rrpproxy/sdks/sdks.md

 Here you'll find further information about our realized SDKs and their usage.
 They cover the API Communication Best Practives and easy ways to request and access data.

-Our Java/Node.js/PHP SDKs covers right now the most current and planned future structure.
-UML Diagram will be reviewed when ALL the SDKs are following that new approach.
-Reason for the changes are know programming language differences that lead to writing workarounds to support the below shown version of the UML diagram.

 ## FWIW

 [![SDK]({{ 'assets/images/sdks/sdk.png' | relative_url }})]({{ 'assets/images/sdks/sdk.png' | relative_url }})